Sewage self-assessment

 - Director

-- prosecuting alleged violators for the purpose of punishing wrongdoing and deterring further non-compliance.
-Prosecutions are commenced and conducted under the Provincial Offences Act (POA), and include issuing a Certificate of Offence (ticket) or summons under Part I of the POA, as well as the laying of charges under Part III of the POA.
+- Prosecuting alleged violators for the purpose of punishing wrongdoing and deterring further non-compliance.
+Prosecutions are commenced and conducted under the Provincial Offences Act (POA) and include issuing a Certificate of Offence (ticket) or summons under Part I of the POA, as well as the laying of charges under Part III of the PO.

 - Environmental Activity and Sector Registry (EASR)